grahamstark/ScottishTaxBenefitModel.jl/docs/ima-2026/ima-proposal.typ

 IMA 2026 Congress Proposals

 - #link( "mailto:graham.stark@notrthumbria.ac.uk.")[Graham Stark] University of Northumbria
-- #link( "mailto:howard.reed@northumbria.ac.uk")[Howard Reed]
+- #link( "mailto:howard.reed@northumbria.ac.uk")[Howard Reed] University of Northumbria and Landman Economics
 - #link( "mailto:juan-pedro@futureeconomy.scot")[Juan-Pedro Castro] Future Economy Scotland
 - #link( "mailto:")[Daniel Mermenstien] University of Northumbria

 Here are four proposals ...

-= 1: A Static Microsimulation Model of Farming in England And Wales
+= A Static Microsimulation Model of Farming in England And Wales

 Graham Stark

 == Summary

 This talk describes a new static microsimulation model of Farming in England and Wales.
-The model is in the spirit of O'Donahue (XX,chXX).
-It uses pooled data from the Farm Business Survey.
+The model is in the spirit of O'Donahue@odonoghue_farm-level_2017.
+It uses pooled data from the Farm Business Survey@department_for_environment_food__rural_affairs_farm_2025.

 == Objectives

-1. To capture the likely effects of the rapidly changing tax and subsidy regime on the farming sector in England and Wales;
+1. To capture the likely effects of the rapidly changing tax and subsidy regime on the farming sector in England and Wales@coe_new_2024;
 2. To explore the effects on rural poverty of direct

 More generally, an independent microsimulation of farms seems a timely thing given the unpredictability